Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 The :javadoc:`com.github.node.NodeMain#getDefaultNodeName()` method returns the default name of the node.
-This name will be used unless a node name is specified in the :javadoc:`com.github.node.NodeConfiguration` (more on that later). :javadoc:`com.github.namespace.GraphName`\s are used throughout rosjava when refering to nodes, topics, and parameters.
+This name will be used unless a node name is specified in the :javadoc:`com.github.node.NodeConfiguration` (more on that later). :javadoc:`com.github.namespace.GraphName`\s are used throughout rosmobile when refering to nodes, topics, and parameters.
 Most methods which accept a :javadoc:`com.github.namespace.GraphName` will also accept a string for convenience.